Caroline Catz: Stage

 In November 2008, she played Anna, the puppet maker, in the stage production On Emotion.
 She has previously appeared in the West End in the Out of Joint/Royal Court Theatre production of Mark Ravenhill's Shopping and Fucking in 1997, which earned controversy for its subject matter, while Catz herself appeared topless in one scene.
 However, she gained notice for her performance by critics, as well as for being the only woman in the production.

 In 2012, she played Marlene in Caryl Churchill's play Top Girls directed by Max Stafford-Clark.
 In 2018, Catz played Susan in Curtains at the Rose Theatre in Kingston.
 Other theatre roles include Haunted (West End), The Recruiting Officer (Chichester Festival Theatre), Dogs Barking (Bush Theatre) and Six Degrees of Separation at the Royal Court Theatre.

+Music

+During the early 1990s she was the vocalist of the indie rock band Monolond which went on to become the folk orientated group Sapphire, an EP was released and an album recorded which was not released.

 Personal life

-Catz is married to actor Michael Higgs, whom she met on the set of The Bill.
+Since 2007, Catz has been married to actor Michael Higgs, whom she met on the set of The Bill in the late 1990s.
 They have a son born in 2001 and a daughter born in 2006.